USF-CS112-1-2-Fall20/mastermindapi/README.md

-Hangman API for Google Cloud App Engine
+Mastermind API starter code for Google Cloud App Engine
 ============================

 This code should work for Java8 or Java11.
 You also need Maven and Google Cloud installed.